-- 6. Click OK to reboot the phone. - 7.
+- 6. Click OK to reboot the Skype for Business phone. - 7.
 Connect the phone to the 802.1X-enabled network after reboot.

 Note

 If the Pass-thru mode is available on your new phone, you can select the Pass-thru mode from the pull-down list of DOT1XSTAT Options via web user interface.